 Being Result Oriented

-Being result-oriented instead of focussing on a process is one of the major challenges of entrepreneurship.
+Being result-oriented instead of focusing on a process is one of the major challenges of entrepreneurship.
 Many entrepreneurs fail to be successful because they lose focus on their vision and goals.
 When you are an entrepreneur, it is important to keep your eye on the prize and make sure that you see your idea through from beginning to end.

 The key to being successful as an entrepreneur is to always strive for excellence.
 Entrepreneurship requires a lot of hard work and dedication, but it also requires that you set yourself apart from others in your field by being different than anyone else out there.
 If you want to be known as someone who constantly strives for excellence then you should take pride in every aspect of what makes you unique.

-It’s a quality of a good entrepreneur to be able to articulate his or her vision and mission clearly to other stakeholders so that he or she can guide them towards a goal.
+It’s a quality of a good entrepreneur to be able to articulate his or her vision and mission clearly to other stakeholders so that he or she can guide them toward a goal.
 The entrepreneur has to make sure that he or she is not just going on a journey but rather taking the right steps towards reaching a goal, along with meeting all the challenges of entrepreneurship successfully.

 The entrepreneur must also have the ability to make decisions based on his/her own experience rather than relying on others’ advice.
 He or she has to be able to think independently and look beyond what others are telling him/her, which might help him/her in making better decisions regarding his/her business venture.